Remote Working and Learning - Tools to Access Campus Resources Remotely

 Cisco VoIP has a voicemail portal to listen and delete messages, as well as change greetings.
 To access the voicemail portal, you must either be on UW-Madison campus or using WiscVPN.
 Voicemail portal access is for individual accounts, not shared office lines.
 For more information, please see Cisco VoIP - Voicemail Portal Sign in and Overview.

 To access your email, simply point your browser to http://email.wisc.edu.
 Enter your NetID and password, and you should have full access to your university email account.

-DoIT recommends using a Microsoft Outlook client to receive your mail: Office 365 - Set up your mobile device or desktop client
+DoIT recommends using a Microsoft Outlook client to receive your mail: Office 365 - Setup/configure Outlook on mobile device or desktop computer

 Office 365 - Online Calendar